-Figure 8: Response of magnetic latitude of poleward (left column) and equatorward (right column) boundaries to PC at 0030, 0060, 0090, 1200, 1500,1800,2100 and 2400 MLT
+Figure 8: Response of magnetic latitude of poleward (left column) and equa-torward (right column) boundaries to PC at 0030, 0060, 0090, 1200, 1500,1800,2100 and 2400 MLT

 According to Table 4, there has obvious correlation among the following space physical parameters.
 For the solar wind parameters, Vp and Np are positive correlations, while Np and Pdyn are negative correlation, and the three parameters all are related to SYM/H. Firstly, we can obtain the similar inference on the three geomagnetic indices to solar wind parameters (Vp, Np, Pdyn) according to the MAE of three solar wind parameter combinations from Table 5 and the strong correlation between them.
 In other words, the three solar wind parameters also strengthen each other's effect on auroral oval boundary when the combination of them are sent into our model.
-Secondly, when Np, Vp, Pydn and SYM/H are as input to our model, the MAE of auroral oval boundaries are 1.6611 and 1.4919 in poleward and equatorward respectively in Table 5, which is bigger than the MAE of auroral oval boundaries when the inputs are Np, Vp and Pydn.
-So, we can conclude that the combinations of these four parameters strengthen mutual influence on the location of aurora oval boundary.
-According to the statistics from Table 6, the physical variables that appears most frequently are Bx, By, Vp and SYM/H. When the inputs of our model are the combination of these four variables or the combination of Bx and By, the MAE of auroral oval boundary reaches the minimum, which proves that these four parameters have great influence on the location of aurora oval boundary.
+Secondly, from Table 5, when Np, Vp, Pydn and SYM/H are sent to our model, the MAE of auroral oval boundary reaches the minimum.
+They are 1.6611 and 1.4919 respectively, which shows that the combinations of these four parameters have great influence on the location of aurora oval boundary.

-As a summary, it can be seen that these space physical parameters, which include Bx, By, Vp and SYM/H, play a crucial role in determining the location of auroral oval boundary based on the above conclusions.
+As a summary, it can be seen that these space physical parameters shown in Table 5 play a crucial role in determining the location of auroral oval boundary based on the above conclusions.